fingerprintjs/fingerprintjs-android/README.md

 #### Which one should I use?

-`deviceId` is guaranteed to be random and should be your first choice for device identification.
+`deviceId` is guaranteed to be unique and should be your first choice for device identification.
 This identifier can be spoofed though and shouldn't be used in security-focused or fraud detection scenarios.

 `fingerprint` is much harder to spoof and is a safer choice in security-focused use cases.